 Transit Agency Grants: Federal Transit Administration funding provided directly to the three transit agencies in the region to support their operations and capital needs.

-The sunburst chart to the right displays the relative share of obligated funds to each of those three groups of projects/programs.
+The sunburst chart above displays the relative share of obligated funds to each of those three groups of projects/programs.
 The charts below shows ten years of annual obligations to each group and the five-year average trend.
-FY21 Obligations for regional projects were lower compared to FY20 due COVID-19 disruptions as well as the completion of several large projects in the MPO region.
-Funding obligated for Statewide Programs increased substantially from FY20 as NHDOT continues to focus on improving the condition of the existing system.
-Transit obligations decreased slightly in FY21.
-This was due to a completion and closure of several older multi-year grants.
-Transit funds reflect $11 million in obligated COVID-19 relief funding to the three transit agencies while the Statewide Programs reflect just over $41 million in obligated funds.
+FY22 Obligations for regional projects were higher compared to FY21 as several projects in the region moved into the construction phase.
+Funding obligated for Statewide Programs decreased substantially from FY21 as NHDOT continues to focus on improving the condition of the existing system.
+Transit obligations increased in FY22.
+This was due to the inclusion of obligated COVID-19 relief funding to the three transit agencies while the Statewide Programs reflect just over $41 million in obligated funds.

-The FY21 List of Obligated Projects provides the complete listing of projects funded during the year including total funding amounts and remaining funds available for each project.
+The FY22 List of Obligated Projects provides the complete listing of projects funded during the year including total funding amounts and remaining funds available for each project.